sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 }
 {{< /highlight >}}

-# Example Implementations
+## Example Implementations

-In this section we will illustrate contact routing behaviors in a few example scenarios.

-## Global Configuration

-The following section describes different scenarios and illustrates how contact routing how contact routing affects notifications being sent in each.
+The following section describes different scenarios and illustrates how contact routing affects notifications being sent in each.
 We'll be using Email, Slack and PagerDuty as our example integrations.

+### Global Configuration

 Below is the base configuration for the integrations we'll be working with in our examples: